sebbmn/blah/README.md

 <img src="https://vitejs.dev/logo.svg" alt="Lit" height="100">   <img src="https://svelte.dev/svelte-logo-horizontal.svg" alt="Lit" height="100">

 # Functional wireframe with Vite, Svelte & Wired Elements
-Simple but fully functionnal web UI wireframe for a chat app (codenamed Blah!) using the compiler framework Svelte[^1], the web build tool Vite[^2] and the UI elements librairy Wired Elements[^3].
+Simple but fully functionnal web UI wireframe for a chat app (codenamed Blah) using the compiler framework Svelte[^1], the web build tool Vite[^2] and the UI elements librairy Wired Elements[^3].

 # Introduction
 Svelte is a radical new approach to building user interfaces.
 Whereas traditional frameworks like React and Vue do the bulk of their work in the browser, Svelte shifts that work into a compile step that happens when you build your app.